Exponential moments and piecewise thinning for the Bessel point process: Introduction and statement of results

 \textit{1) The case $s_{1}=0$.} Using a connection between $F_{\alpha}(rx_{1},0)$ and a solution to the Painlev\'{e} V equation, Tracy and Widom \cite{TraWidLUE} gave an heuristic derivation of the following

 for some constant $\tau_{\alpha}$.
 They also noted that for $\alpha = \mp \frac{1}{2}$, $K_{\alpha}^{\mathrm{Be}}$ reduces to sine-kernels appearing in orthogonal and symplectic ensembles for which large gap asymptotics are known from the work of Dyson \cite{Dyson}.
-Using this observation and supported with numerical calculations, they conjectured that $\tau_{\alpha} = G(1+\alpha)/(2\pi)^{\frac{\alpha}{2}}$, where $G$ is Barnes' $G$-function (see e.g. \cite[Eq.
-(5.17.3)]{NIST} or Remark \ref{remark: def of Barnes G function} below for a definition).
+Using this observation and supported with numerical calculations, they conjectured that $\tau_{\alpha} = G(1+\alpha)/(2\pi)^{\frac{\alpha}{2}}$, where $G$ is Barnes' $G$-function.
 A proof of the asymptotics \eqref{asymp m=1 with s1 = 0} (including the constant) was first given by Ehrhardt in \cite{Ehr} for $\alpha \in (-1,1)$ using operator theory methods and finally for all values of $\alpha>-1$ by Deift, Krasovsky and Vasilevska in \cite{DeiftKrasVasi} by performing a Deift/Zhou \cite{DeiftZhou1992} steepest descent on a Riemann-Hilbert (RH) problem.